wso2/docs-choreo-dev/en/docs/develop-components/develop-a-rest-api-proxy.md

 2. In the **Lifecycle Management** pane, click **Publish**.
    A message appears where you can specify whether you want to publish a connector for this REST API proxy.
 Creating a connector for this REST API proxy makes it available in the Marketplace.
 In this guide, you will not publish a connector for the API.
 3. Click **No, Thanks**.
-   You can observe that the API lifecycle state has changed to **Published**.
+   This changes the API lifecycle state to **Published**.

 ## Step 5: Invoke the REST API

-To generate credentials for the published API and to invoke it via the Developer Portal, follow the steps below:
+To generate credentials for the published API and to invoke it via the Choreo Developer Portal, follow the steps below:

 1. To open the published API in the Choreo Developer Portal via the **Lifecycle Management** pane, click **Go to Devportal**.
 This takes you to the `HR API` in the Choreo Developer Portal.